serialport/node-serialport/PUBLISHING.md

 1. Bump up npm version in `package.json`
 2. Run `npm run changelog` and modify `CHANGELOG.md` if needed
-3. Update the `.docs/README.hbs` to reference this current version and to previous major version docs then regenerate docs `npm run docs`.
-4. Commit everything then generate new tags based on package.json version number with `git tag v6.0.0 -a` and include the change log in the tag's annotation. (beta `git tag v6.0.0-beta3 -a`)
+3. Commit everything then generate new tags based on package.json version number with `git tag v6.0.0 -a` and include the change log in the tag's annotation. (beta `git tag v6.0.0-beta3 -a`)
-5. Push tags to Github with `git push --tags`
+4. Push tags to Github with `git push --tags`
-6. Wait for the CI to publish all the binaries.
+5. Wait for the CI to publish all the binaries.
 Remove the content of the Github release message so the tag's text shows.
-7. `rm -rf package-lock.json node_modules build && npm install`
+6. `rm -rf package-lock.json node_modules build && npm install`
-8. When the entire matrix succeeds and all binaries exist run `npm publish` or `npm publish --tag beta`.
+7. When the entire matrix succeeds and all binaries exist run `npm publish` or `npm publish --tag beta`.
-9. Kick off the build matrix for either the master or beta branch on [serialport-test-pilot](https://travis-ci.org/j5js/serialport-test-pilot).
+8. Kick off the build matrix for either the master or beta branch on [serialport-test-pilot](https://travis-ci.org/j5js/serialport-test-pilot).
 It will install serialport from npm on a wide range of systems.
-10. Let everyone know 🎉
+9. Let everyone know 🎉